Whether you’re looking to purchase the perfect French estate or a sun-drenched Caribbean villa, the market for high-value properties remains buoyant.

 These types of loan are generally approved quickly and efficiently.
 The interest rate can be as low as 1% per annum with low set up fees.
 These are often non-status and non-recourse loans.

 Some international private banks are also open to arranging a ‘mixed mortgage.’
 In essence, this is a mortgage that is secured against your new property or an existing portfolio as well as your assets.
 These can be particularly advantageous as you can benefit from a complete solution to tax efficiency in harmony with your personal investment strategy.

 Many people think that mortgages are complex and cumbersome.
 There’s also an assumption that the higher the mortgage value or property costs, the more complex and time-consuming applying for and obtaining lending becomes.

-The reality is that by working with the right mortgage broker who has the right connections, securing a mortgage or lending is straightforward, regardless of the complexity of your personal situation or the cost of your dream property.
+The reality is that by working with the right high value mortgage broker who has the right connections, securing a mortgage or lending is straightforward, regardless of the complexity of your personal situation or the cost of your dream property.

 Here at Enness, we help international buyers find the best possible solution to their mortgage and finance needs.
 We cover all key HNW territories and facilitate lending worldwide to get you the best deal through our unparalleled network of lenders and contacts.